Francis-Hsu/CU_Beamer/README.md

 ## Palettes and Logos
 University of Illinois has in fact published several versions of the official color palette.
 The most notable ones are the "old" bold palette (Blue:#003C7D, Orange:#F47F24), which the I-mark logo goes with; and the recent sesquicentennial palette (Blue:#131F33, Orange:#FA6300).
 The latter features a much darker blue and a brighter orange.

 Both palettes are presented in the template.
 To activate, simply comment/uncomment corresponding lines.
 The I-mark logo and the sesquicentennial logo (converted from `eps` format) are also included.
+For more details on palettes and logo downloads, follow the link in reference section.

 ## Preview
 ### default Theme